photoprism/photoprism-docs/docs/index.md

 ## Try our demo ##

-You're welcome to play with our demo at [demo.photoprism.org](https://demo.photoprism.org).
+You're welcome to play with the demo at [demo.photoprism.org](https://demo.photoprism.org).
 Leave your email to get a [release notification](https://goo.gl/forms/KBPVGl9PCsOKrAv33).

 ## For the early birds ##